 Injection therapies for the foot.

-When it comes to pain from an inflamed soft tissue (think muscles, tendons and ligaments) there are an endless supply of treatments that start with a RICER technique all the way to surgery to try to straighten things out.
+When it comes to pain from an inflamed soft tissue (think muscles, tendons and ligaments) there is an endless supply of treatments that start with a RICER technique all the way to surgery to try to straighten things out.
 Today we will explore the role of a sports Podiatrist in what we call “Prolotherapy” or injection therapy.

 In past blogs we have focused on biomechanical assessments and correcting any abnormalities that we observe in our clinic.
 This is the cornerstone of the treatment of any overuse injury as, if the cause isn’t addressed in the treatment plan then the pain will continue until something changes.
-Assuming biomechanical abnormalities or “the cause” is brought back to a tolerable levels for the tissue, treatments can be used to assist with the healing process.
-Prolotherapy is the use of needles to instigate a speed up of the healing process.
+Assuming biomechanical abnormalities or “the cause” is brought back to a tolerable level for the tissue, treatments can be used to assist with the healing process.
+Prolotherapy is the use of needles to instigate a speedup of the healing process.

 Dry Needling – Dry needling is the process of using extremely fine needles similar to acupuncture to break up hard bands of muscles known as knots.
 The effect is often likened to around 2 hours of deep tissue massage within a consult which can average around 30 minutes.
 Pain is generally only felt by patients with painful pathologies and is often far less than you might expect.